vicarb/vicarb/README.md

 - 👨‍💻 All of my projects are available below

-- 💬 Ask me about **React, animations, NextJS, ci/cd, django, python, API, databases**
+- 💬 Ask me about **React, NextJS, ci/cd, django, Full Stack App development, API Development**

 - 📫 How to reach me **vcardenasb@protonmail.com**